jimkeller/wehaveweneed/README.md

-# wehaveweneed
+# WeHaveWeNeed

-> Matching People with the help they need
+**Matching people with the help they need**

-## Build Setup
+## Development

+We would love your help!
+As a general guideline for commits, please refer to [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).

+To get setup, simply install and run the development server.

 ```bash
 # install dependencies